CarbyShop/xi-host/README.md

 # State of the Code

 XI Host is in the refinement, refactoring, and functional parity phases with [LandSandBoat server](https://github.com/LandSandBoat/server).
-It is the intent of this software to provide an alternate solution to the login (and/or messaging) functionality and not a direct port.
+It is the intent of this software to provide an alternate solution to the login (and/or messaging and world) functionality and not a direct port.

+Please familiarize yourself with the expectations indicated in [CONTRIBUTING.md](/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](/CODE_OF_CONDUCT.md).

 # License